autresphere/ASMediaFocusManager/Readme.md

 ## ASMediaFocusManager
-ASMediaFocusManager gives the ability to focus on any thumbnail image by a simple tap.
-The thumbnail image is automatically animated to a focused fullscreen image view.
-Another tap on the focused view (or on the 'Done' button) shrinks the image back to its initial position.
+ASMediaFocusManager gives the ability to focus on any thumbnail image or video by a simple tap.
+The thumbnail image is automatically animated to a focused fullscreen image view or video player.
+Another tap on the 'Done' button shrinks (or defocuses) the image back to its initial position.

 Each thumbnail image view may have its own transform, the focus and defocus animations take care of any initial transform.